-Police have arrested a suspect after DNA connected him to a nearly 40-year-old cold case murder, Maryland authorities announced.
+Police arrested a suspect after DNA connected him to a nearly 40-year-old cold case murder, and now he's spending decades behind bars, Maryland authorities announced.

 On March 29, 1982, Laney Lee McGadney, a mother of four, left her Columbia apartment and was walking to the grocery store.
 Witnesses saw McGadney abducted along a road.
 The 28-year-old victim’s body was found in a vacant lot that same day and investigators determined she had been stabbed to death.

 Despite eyewitness testimony and a lengthy investigation, police were never able to identify a perpetrator and the case went unsolved.